IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 * [IBM Db2] ([IBM Db2 Knowledge Center])
 * [IBM Master Data Management] ([IBM Master Data Management Knowledge Center])
 * [IBM Machine Learning for z/OS]
-* ... and a real core banking system ([SOPRA Account Management]) running in IBM CICS TS !
+* ... and a real core banking system ([SOPRA Account Management]) running in IBM CICS TS!

 Deployed IBM Bluemix Technologies for the Developer Journey :
 * [IBM Bluemix]
 * [IBM API Connect] ([IBM API Connect Knowledge Center] & [IBM API Connect developerWorks])
 * [IBM Secure Gateway Service]

 An [IBM DataPower Gateway] ([IBM DataPower Gateway Knowledge Center]) has been setup in front of MPLbank for security reasons.
-It also acts as Secure Gateway Client and is connected to the Secure Gateway Service in Bluemix.
+It also acts as a Secure Gateway Client and is connected to the Secure Gateway Service in Bluemix.

 You will see, by few minutes, the banking APIs definitions for this developer Journey.
 However, keep in mind that :
 * **/customers/** API path calls IBM Master Data Management services in MPLbank.